mongodb/docs/source/reference/javascript.rst

    :returns: The :term:`md5` hash of the specified file.

    .. note:: The specified filename must refer to a file located on
-             the system running the :option:`mongo` shell.
+             the system running the :program:`mongo` shell.

 .. js:function:: mkdir("path")